David Hess (baseball): Tampa Bay Rays (second stint)

 On August 19, 2021, Hess signed a minor league deal to return to the Tampa Bay Rays and was assigned to Triple-A Durham.
 On August 21, the Rays selected Hess' contract.
 The following day, Hess was designated for assignment without appearing in a game.
 On August 24, Hess cleared waivers and was assigned outright back to Triple-A Durham.
 Hess's contract was selected on September 6.
 Hess made 1 appearance for the Rays, recording a 27.00 ERA with 2 strikeouts before he was designated for assignment on September 8.
 On October 14, Hess elected free agency, before re-signing with the Rays on a minor league deal on November 11.

 Hess made eight appearances split between Durham and the rookie-level Florida Complex League Rays, registering a combined 2-1 record and 13.06 ERA with 11 strikeouts across 10 1/3 innings pitched.
 Hess was released by the Rays organization on July 11, 2022.

 High Point Rockers

 On July 10, 2025, after three years of inactivity, Hess signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+He made 15 relief appearances for High Point, compiling a 2-0 record and 1.82 ERA with 29 strikeouts and one save across 29 2/3 innings pitched.

+On March 29, 2026, Hess re-signed with the Rockers.
+In 19 games (16 starts) he threw 88.1 innings going 6-4 with a 5.50 ERA and 71 strikeouts.
+He was released on August 18.